x3xmermaid/oxa_foursquare/README.md

 1. Open CMD or Terminal and enter to the app directory
 2. Type `npm install`
 3. Turn on Web Server and MySQL can using Third-party tool like xampp, etc.
+4. import database to mysql
-4. Open Postman desktop application or Chrome web app extension that has installed before
+5. Open Postman desktop application or Chrome web app extension that has installed before
-5. Choose HTTP Method and enter request url.(ex. localhost:3000/notes)
+6. Choose HTTP Method and enter request url.(ex. localhost:3000/notes)
-6. You can see all the end point [here](#end-point-list)
+7. You can see all the end point [here](#end-point-list)

 ## Set up connect.js file
 Open .env file on your favorite code editor, and copy paste this code below :